csderek/CodeAlgoPractise/Not So Simple Polygon Embedding/README.md

 # Codeforces Round #640 (Div.
 4)
-# C1.
-Simple Polygon Embedding
+# C2.
+Not So Simple Polygon Embedding

 You are given a regular polygon with 2⋅n vertices (it's convex and has equal sides and equal angles) and all its sides have length 1.
 Let's name it as 2n-gon.